 Record revenue from OSPI that is based on the number of reimbursable student meals served in the food services program.
 It represents the state's matching requirement for federal lunch program funding.

-Refer to Revenue Account 6000 series for revenue from federal grants and reimbursements for the National School Breakfast, Lunch, and Milk programs.
+Refer to revenue accounts in the 6000 series for revenue from federal grants and reimbursements for the National School Breakfast, Lunch, and Milk programs.